 - The Feast of All Saints (first Sunday in November)

 Please contact Rev. Michelle at least three months prior to the above date if you or your child would like to be baptized: email@example.com

-Once baptized, people may be confirmed into the Episcopal Church as a mature declaration of their faith and readiness for lay ministry.
-Or, if you have been baptized in another Christian tradition, you may be formally received into the Episcopal Church.
+Once baptized, people may choose to undergo Confirmation as a mature declaration of their faith and readiness for lay ministry.
+Or, if you have been baptized in another Christian tradition, you may choose formal Reception into the Episcopal Church.
 Rev. Michelle offers Adult Inquirer’s or Confirmation classes, as the need arises to help people prepare for these.
 Both Confirmations and Receptions are performed by a bishop, either at the Cathedral of St. John the Divine in New York or here at St. John’s when we receive a visitation from a bishop.